axiom4/library/docs/README_PART1.md

-# A full test application using Django and Angular (Part 1)
+# A full test application using Django and Angular (Part 1) - Django Project

 Create a container directory and install a Python3 Virtual Environment